vtalibov/SprintOverlay/production/README.md

 hostname -I
 ```

 Use port `:5000` to access SSDB interface.
-However, better to use another program to transact the database.
+However, better to use a proper program to transact the database.